slushatel/github_analysis/readme.md

 1. You should see the page with clickable links

 #### <a name="rdep"></a>To resolve dependencies you can run:
-> pip install tornado \
-> pip install google-cloud-bigquery
+> pip install -r requirements.txt

 #### To use Google API:
 - create a project and add BigQuery API to it